-Can I ask you to pay me back for your share of a service or item I paid for?
+Can I ask you to pay me back for a service or item I paid for?

-Remember, if you get a bill that is more than your copay for covered services and items, you should not pay the bill yourself.
+Remember, if you get a bill for covered services and items, you should not pay the bill yourself.
 But if you do pay the bill, you can get a refund if you followed the rules for getting services and items.